dairin0d/discrete-mirage/docs/notes.md

     * In the "local" case, occlusion test is much simpler, and we can skip the boundary checks
   * With 1D stencil tiles, using "local" mode is a bit faster than otherwise (~15% in my measurements), but 2D stencil tiles apparently add enough overhead to actually make "local" mode slower
   * In practice, "local" stencil buffer primarily speeds up the occlusion test, but the majority of rendering time is still dominated by processing small nodes that did not get occluded

+## Version "2.0.0"

+To support more than just basic octrees, I had to reorganize some of the APIs and internal workings.
+Now the library should (in principle) be able to render any octree-like hierarchical volume, if supplied with appropriate traversal callbacks.
+The performance of the general implementation is somewhat lower than the octree-only one, but it's arguably more useful from the utility perspective.

+In the demo, the following examples are implemented:
+* Basic octrees
+* Procedural volumes (via distance fields)
+* SSVDAGs (symmetry-aware sparse voxel directed acyclic graphs)

+Though please note that these examples are simply for demonstration purposes and do not actually correspond to any established file formats.
+Still, now that the algorithm is generalized, supporting additional variants (such as streaming/out-of-core octrees and compressed voxel data) should be at least feasible :-)